 How to Improve Reaction Time

-How to improve reaction time (reaction speed, speed of reaction) is a question that every athlete and every coach is eager to always learn more about.
-In this blog post, I put a big focus on this topic, as well as on in-depth explanation of what reaction time is; what are the components and types of reaction time; examples of reaction time; the importance of senses; what are factors influencing reaction time; what is the difference between reactions and reflexes; the importance of reaction time in sport; how to improve reaction time in sport; what’s the importance of reaction time for handball goalkeepers; some of the reaction time studies findings; and a few videos with drills and ideas for how to work on improving reaction time.
+How to improve reaction time is a question that every athlete and every coach is eager to learn more about.
+In this blog post, I put a big focus on this topic, as well as on an in-depth explanation of what reaction time is, what the components and types of reaction time are, examples of reaction time, the importance of senses, factors influencing reaction time, the difference between reactions and reflexes, why reaction time matters in sport, and practical ways to train it.

-Bigger understanding and knowledge about concepts that make reaction time, brings bigger understanding about how can we work on improving it in work with our athletes, or in everyday life.
-Application of reaction time is very broad, and it goes beyond the world of sports.
+Bigger understanding and knowledge about concepts that make reaction time brings bigger understanding about how we can work on improving it with our athletes, or in everyday life.
+The application of reaction time is very broad, and it goes beyond the world of sports.

-Reaction time keeps you safe and it makes sure that your body can move away from a potential danger.
-You will apply the principles of reaction time whether you are competing in a sport, or walking on a street, or driving.
-In all these cases, you will need to react on a sudden visual stimuli, you will need to process that information as fast as possible, and then you will need to create the “output” – the movement based on the decision that was made in your brain.
+Reaction time keeps you safe and it makes sure that your body can move away from potential danger.
+You will apply the principles of reaction time whether you are competing in a sport, walking on a street, or driving.
+In all these cases, you will need to react to a sudden visual stimulus, process that information as fast as possible, and then create the “output”, the movement based on the decision that was made in your brain.

 What is Reaction Time?